adamuag/MONAI/README.md

 ```

 ## 8. Build and run MONAI server in Docker
-Run the provided script (if present) to build the image and start the server:
+Run the provided script to build/download the image and start the server:
 ```bash
 ./build_start_server.sh
 ```
+see docker hub repo for more monailabel server: [DockerHub] <https://hub.docker.com/r/adamuag/monai-label-server/tags>